visrut-at-incubyte/code-embeddigns/README.md

 | text-embedding-3-large | 9,615              | 64.6%                    | 8191      |
 | text-embedding-ada-002 | 12,500             | 61.0%                    | 8191      |

-- You have to run this
-- docker run -p 6333:6333 --name code_similarity_qdrant -d qdrant/qdrant

-- All code is tightly coupled to Qdrant as a vector database and Azure Open AI
+> All code is tightly coupled to Qdrant as a vector database and Azure Open AI

-- Steps to run the code
+### Steps to run the code

 1. pnpm install
 2. set your source code path in .env file